vdesabou/kafka-docker-playground-docs/docs/playground secrets export.md

 📤 Write every credential of a profile to a file, in clear text

 ❗ Only for the rare case where a tool needs a properties file ❗

+The file is written with mode 0600, and a path inside the repository is
+refused: it would be one 'git add -A' away from being committed.

+🎓 Tip: to feed a shell instead of a file, 'playground secrets env' is
+what you want, it exports without writing anything to disk.

 ## Usage